 - health sciences

-It is also useful to have knowledge of a related field such as child health, youth work, community housing, or nutrition.
+It is also useful to have experience in a related field such as:

-Some health promoters learn skills on the job while studying toward a health qualification.
-Short-term, part-time and extramural courses in health promotion and public health are available from entry-level to postgraduate level.
+Some health promoters learn skills on the job while studying toward a relevant qualification.

-- Unitec Institute of Technology website – information about the Bachelor of Health and Social Development (Health Promotion) qualification
+- Unitec Institute of Technology website - information about the Bachelor of Social Practice qualification

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.